gastonsimone/go-dojo/median/README.md

 ### Concurrency

-Since the approach to solve this problem is to scan one of the arrays, and then scan the other (only if the first scan did not succeed).
-There is a good opportunity for concurrency here: Both arrays can be scanned concurrently, using goroutines and a simple channel.
+Since the approach to solve this problem is to scan one of the arrays, and then scan the other (only if the first scan did not succeed) there is a good opportunity for concurrency here: Both arrays can be scanned concurrently, using *goroutines* and channels.
 We only need the result of the first one that finishes successfully.
-This is implemented in the `Median` function.
+I tried this idea, but it was **30x slower** than the non-concurrent approach.
+So I discarded it.